BURSTS OF SNOW & WIND THROUGH THIS AFTERNOON

 Your First Alert Weather Forecast:

-It’s a FIRST ALERT WEATHER DAY...
-We have widespread light snow across northeast Wisconsin.
-Travel will be slow and slippery this morning.
-Our storm will drag a trough of low pressure across the area into the midday and afternoon hours.
-As this boundary pushes through northeast Wisconsin, we may see wind gusts around 30 mph and some snow squalls.
-These bursts of heavier snow may sharply reduce visibility and also cause blowing and drifting snow.
-Drivers should be alert to sudden, and potentially dangerous changes with the weather through this afternoon.
+The FIRST ALERT WEATHER DAY continues through the afternoon and into the early evening...
+Temperatures have continued to fall throughout the day with many spots staying in the lower teens or 20s through the afternoon.
+This of course will mean slick spots for the evening commute as snow continues to come down.
+Some moderate bands of snow could move through areas like Green Bay and the Fox Cities between 2-5pm this afternoon reducing visibility to under a mile.
+Be extra cautious out there on the roads as an additional 1-2″ of accumulation will be possible for most, with even higher amounts in Door County.

 Most of the snow will be ending this evening.
-The bulk of northeast Wisconsin will see 2-5″ of fluffy accumulation.
-However, blustery northwest winds blowing across the Bay will likely keep snow showers alive in Door County overnight and into tomorrow too.
+The bulk of northeast Wisconsin will have seen 2-5″ of fluffy accumulation when all is said and done.
+Even once the snow stops, blustery northwest winds will allow for blowing snow overnight and could create hazardous travel for your Monday morning commute.
+You’ll definitely want to check the road conditions before heading to work tomorrow morning.

-Much colder weather is on the horizon.
-We’re going to get two blasts of bitter cold air through early next week.
-Highs will drop back into the teens, with only single digit highs on Monday.
-Each wave of frigid air will bring some nasty wind chills.
-“Feel-like temperatures” early Friday and again early Monday may plunge into the -10° to -25° range.
-This will be easily be the coldest air so far this winter...
+Another blast of cold air will filter into the region as our current weathermaker pulls away tonight.
+Overnight temperatures will drop into the teens, and will stay in the teens through Friday.
+On Friday, wind chills will fall into subzero territory, and although there will be a brief “warm up” on Saturday, Sunday through Tuesday next week look to be Frigid with highs either in the single digits or teens.

 You can always keep our forecast handy with our free weather app.
 Look for the WBAY First Alert Weather App in the Apple app store and Google Play (click here on your mobile device).